As noted before --in 9.1.3-- property is an active,

 when people give things away, when they produce valuable things

-would require a continuous interference with their lives, and
+upon people would require a continuous interference with their lives,

-not interfere with other people, such as by denying them their
+not interfere with other people, for example, by denying them their

 equal share in the natural resources).